How to spot a slow puncture and what to do if you have one

 If debris or a foreign object piercing the tread is the cause of the slow puncture, then the chances are that the tyre can be repaired.
-If the damage is right at the edge of the tread by the sidewall then it can’t be repaired.
+However, if the damage is right at the edge of the tread by the sidewall, then it can’t be repaired.

-One exception to the rule of puncture repairs to the tread is in the case of run-flat tyres.
-These tyres are designed to be driven on for a distance when ‘flat’ – usually 50-100 miles depending on manufacturer and the load in the vehicle – and as a result they have much stiffer sidewalls than normal tyres.
+Run-flat tyres are the exception to the rule regarding puncture repairs.
+These tyres are designed to be driven on for a distance while ‘flat’ – usually 50-100 miles depending on the manufacturer and the load in the vehicle – by using much stiffer sidewalls than normal tyres.
 This makes it almost impossible for a tyre dealer to know whether or not the structure of the tyre has been affected, so the majority of the major national chains will refuse to repair them.

 If the tyre has sidewall damage, either from hitting a pothole, kerb, or from having some debris from the road lodged in it, then you will also need a new tyre as its structure will have been affected.

-It’s also possible that a slow puncture could be the result of a damaged wheel rim.
-On older cars with steel rims it’s possible that rust has built up on the wheel rim, which can lead to the tyre having a less than perfect seal where it joins the wheel rim.
+As mentioned earlier, it’s also possible that a slow puncture could be the result of a damaged wheel rim.
+On older cars with steel rims, it’s possible that rust has built up on the wheel rim, which can lead to the tyre having a poor seal where it joins the wheel rim.
 Similarly, a wheel rim that has been damaged by a kerb or pothole could cause a slow puncture.
 In the case of split rims fitted to some high-performance cars, there could be a leak where the parts of the wheel join together.
-In this situation you should have the wheel sent to a specialist for repair or source a new one.
+In this situation, you should have the wheel sent to a specialist for repair or source a new one.

 You might also be tempted to use a can of tyre sealant to cure a slow puncture but this isn’t recommended.
 Tyre sealant is generally a product used to temporarily repair a puncture when on the road or motorway, and isn’t recommended for permanent repairs.
 It’s also worth noting that once this type of sealant has been used it may make the tyre unrepairable so should really only be used in an emergency.

 The best practice is to inspect the condition and pressure of your car’s tyres on a regular basis – once a week if possible.
-Ignoring a slow puncture can be dangerous as a partially inflated tyre will cause an imbalance to your car’s road-holding and braking performance.
+Ignoring a slow puncture can be dangerous as a partially inflated tyre will cause an imbalance in your car’s road-holding and braking performance, and could lead to a blowout where the tyre's structure completely fails.
 Driving on a tyre with a slow puncture can easily damage the tyre, meaning you will have to pay for a replacement rather than a repair.